-Initial funding for the renovation of the 100-year-old, former warehouse into mixed-use commercial and residential space came from Syracuse University's $13.8 million debt reinvestment fund dedicated to the Near Westside Initiative.
-The project also garnered $1 million from the Round 2 Restore New York Communities grant awarded by the state to the City of Syracuse as part of a statewide initiative to revitalize urban areas.
-The building was renovated using the latest green construction standards.
+Initial funding for the renovation of the 100-year-old, former warehouse into mixed-use commercial and residential space came from Syracuse University.
+The project also garnered funding from the Round 2 Restore New York Communities grant awarded by the state to the City of Syracuse as part of a statewide initiative to revitalize urban areas.

 Board of Advisors

 Gerry Greenberg, Associate Dean for Academic Affairs, Humanities, Curriculum, Instruction and Programs, College of Arts & Sciences S.U.

 Silvio Torres-Saillant, Professor of English, SU’s College of Arts and Sciences

 Nina Vergara, Parent Partnership Program Coordinator for the Syracuse City School District

 Contact: For more information, email firstname.lastname@example.org or call 315-443-2151.
 Follow us on Twitter: @LaCasitaCenter and find us on Facebook via La Casita Cultural Center Project